Aurum Lucanum Athanor Locke

 2) More focus.
 Convergence is historically the Warmachine faction with the most resources to spend on any given turn.
 Their hitting power comes from favourable math & individual output as opposed to layers of debuffs.

 3) Great anti-range tech.
-Convergence is very good at punishing gunlines, with above average melee threats (especially with Locke), and an abundance of Shield Guard thanks to the Destruction Initiative's theme benefits.
+Convergence is very good at punishing gunlines, with above average melee threats (especially with Locke), and an abundance of inexpensive available Shield Guards (servitors) in Destruction Initiative.

 4) Natural synergy with Locke.
 Most Convergence models are good at hitting, but not the best at getting there.
 The solutions in faction are minimal, but guess what Locke's main ability is?
 Her ability to deliver her battlegroup.
 On top of that, every part of Locke's card is relevant in every game as Convergence, thanks to the way Vectors work and the reliance on melee hitting power.

-- Corollary - An auto-included in every Convergence list, and for good reason.
+- Corollary - An auto-include in every Convergence list, and for good reason.
 An extra 2" on Locke's control range is huge for catching enemies in her feat, as well as abusing Road to War almost anywhere on the board.
 Being able to fuel her battlegroup for her allows Locke to spend more on casting Engine of Destruction and Redline.
+Also, the latest changes to Destruction Initiative means you can take one for free as a Requisition Option.

 - Inverter - 2" reach, and pow 19/22 with Redline.
 Redline and Road to War drastically increase this otherwise slow vector's threat range, and everyone loves Mat 9 auto-knockdown P+S 22.
 It is always worth considering at least one, if not two.